 To report abuse, contact The National Domestic Violence Hotline online or call 1(800) 799-7233 for immediate, judgment-free help.

 Once the abused person is safe and protected, you should contact an attorney to begin exploring your legal options.
 Restraining orders can provide immediate, temporary and long-term protection, and a divorce or legal separation could help restore the survivor’s financial and legal independence.
-In any case, one of our attorneys at Fenchel Family Law can assess your unique situation and help find the best course of action.
+In any case, one of our attorneys at Fenchel Family Law PC can assess your unique situation and help find the best course of action.
 Nobody deserves to be abused, and we want to help you and your family through this difficult time.